Xmerlin7/BOOTLOADER/README.md

 ## Host Script (host.py)

 The `host.py` script facilitates communication with the bootloader of the embedded system.
 It offers various commands, including retrieving bootloader information, loading firmware, erasing flash memory, and more.
+- `python Host.py`
+- next line insert the port of your device
+- enter the command code of the process you want.
 ### Features

 - Retrieve bootloader version